Skip Ribbon Commands

 Kitsap County Board of Commissioners

 The Board oversees county operations, sets policies, enacts code provisions, and adopts budgets that guide the delivery of county services and support the County's mission and vision.
-They oversee four public facing county departments; Community Development, Public Works, Human Services and Parks.
-The Board also oversees the County Administrator and Commissioner Office staff including Clerk of the Board, Volunteer Coordinator, Policy and administrative staff.
+Commissioners oversee four public-facing county departments: Community Development, Public Works, Human Services and Parks.
+The Board also oversees the County Administrator and Commissioners' Office staff including Clerk of the Board, Volunteer Services Coordinator, Policy and Administrative staff.

 The Board of Commissioners holds regular business meetings at 5:30 p.m. on the second and fourth Mondays of each month in the chambers of the County Administration Building, 619 Division Street, Port Orchard.
 Briefings and Work Study Sessions are held every Monday and Wednesday in the Port Blakely Conference Room in the County Administration Building.
 Weekly schedules and agendas with supporting materials are posted here.
 All those interested are welcome to attend.